Curiousss/SelfDrivingCar/Readme.md

 ### Rewards:
 The rewards play a key role in how an agent learns using reinforcement.
 The reward system of Assignment 7 is reused, although I tried different reward systems.
 But it can definitely be improved.
 Currently there are different rewards given to different results of the action.
-- A high positive reward and done-episode for reaching the goal.
+- A high positive reward of 100 and done-episode set to True for reaching the goal.
-- A high negative reward/done-episode for hitting the wall
+- A high negative of -10 reward/done-episode set to True for hitting the wall.
-- A positive reward for staying on the road
+- A positive reward of 1 for staying on the road.
-- A negative reward for staying on the sand
+- A negative reward of -1 for staying on the sand.
-- A small negative reward for staying alive
+- A positive reward of 1 for travelling closer to the goal.

 The exact value of the reward may not matter as much as the proportion of the reward given to each scenario.
 It may take an approach like grid search to reach a good reward system.